ZeeChono/GradientCodeReadDocs/docs/source/gradient_code.rst

 has grown significantly over the years to the point that it is becoming crucial to implement learning algorithms in a distributed fashion (federated learning) [1]_.
-Usually, the distributed learning is setup by creating a cluster and the central node(or master node) will split the big dataset in to multiple partitions.
+Usually, the distributed learning is setup by creating a cluster and the central node(or master node) will split the big dataset into multiple partitions.
 Then after central node broadcasting the data, each device trains the model on its assigned data partition and only shares the model updates (like gradients) with a central server.
 The server then aggregates these updates to improve the global model.
-One can see that this learning system would have advantageous training acceleration compared to the traditional training under big dataset, since the pressure to train is splitted over the cluster.
+One can see that this learning system would have advantageous training speed up over the traditional training under big dataset, since the pressure from training is splitted over the cluster.

 Motivation
 ----------
-In practice the gains due to parallelization are often limited due to stragglers – workers that are slowed down due to unpredictable factors such asnetwork latency, cpu utilization or computational complexity etc. [2]_ [3]_ That's where it is fabulous that Rashish and Qi brought up this creative idea to apply a theoretic framework for mitigating stragglers in distributed learning.
+In practice the gains due to parallelization are often limited due to stragglers – workers that are slowed down due to unpredictable factors such as network latency, cpu utilization or computational complexity etc. [2]_ [3]_ That's where it is contributing that Rashish and Qi brought up this creative idea to apply a theoretic framework for mitigating stragglers in distributed learning.

 In the study [4]_, the authors have shown that the AWS EC2 machines could be as 10 times slower than normal case.
-So it is necessary to implement some data recovery mechanisms during the distributed learning process.
+So it is necessary to implement some data recovery mechanisms during the distributed learning process.The straggler problem is even more daunting in massive-scale computing systems such as [5]_, which use AWS Lambda.
+Left untreated, stragglers severely impact latency, as the performance in each iteration is determined by the slowest machine.

 .. image:: intro/straggler_statistics.png
       :alt: Average measured communication times for a vector of dimension p = 500000 using n = 50 t2.micro worker machines (and a c3.8xlarge master machine).
 Error bars indicate one standard deviation.